SamIsTheFBI/SAMI/README.md

 ## Wallpaper Credits

-The picture of the dahlia flower I use as wallpaper can be found in [Pexels](https://www.pexels.com/photo/red-dahlia-flower-60597).
+The wallpaper used is drawn by [Muji](https://www.pixiv.net/artworks/91389488).